decant09/learn-the-lingo-quiz/README.md

 - This page shows the users score result with a message displayed beneath.
 - The message displayed depends on the score achieved.
 There are three possible messages, one for achieving a result of 100/100, one for over 50/100 but less than 100, and finally one for all other results, in other words results less than 50/100.
 - There are two buttons displayed underneath stacked on top on each other.
-They have the same styling and hover effect aplied to them as the start button on the home page.
+They have the same styling and hover effect applied to them as the start button on the home page.
-- The first button is labelled "try again" which when clicked taks tou the start of the quiz again.
+- The first button is labelled "try again" which when clicked takes you to the start of the quiz again.
 - The second button is labelled "home" and when clicked takes you to the home page.
 ![](/docs/website_screenshots/quiz_over_page_100_msg.png)
 ![](/docs/website_screenshots/quiz_over_page_o50_msg.png)